-Lok Sabha member of the Congress and Kerala state PCC working president M.I.
+Lok Sabha member of the Kerala Congress and state PCC working president M.I.
 Shanavas passed away at a private hospital in Chennai early on Wednesday after a prolonged illness.
 Shanavas's health deteriorated due to infections after a liver transplant surgery in Chennai.
 He was 67.

 His body will be brought to Kochi by air on Wednesday afternoon.
 The funeral will be held at the Thottathumpadi Juma Masjid in Kochi at 10 am on Thursday.
 He is survived by wife Jubairiyat Begum, daughter Ameena and son Haseeb.